Strategy Workshop Agenda Template: A Step-by-Step Guide

 Facilitation notes:

-• Pre-populate a competitive map with known competitors.
-Ask participants to challenge and extend it.
+• Start with a pre-filled competitive map.
+Encourage participants to challenge and expand it.

-• Agree on the two most important competitive dimensions for your market.
-Plot positions.
+• Agree on the two key competitive dimensions for your market.
+Plot positions accordingly.

-Output: A visual competitive landscape that informs strategic positioning discussions in the afternoon.
+Output: A visual competitive map to inform strategic positioning talks.

 Method: Three Horizons (/facilitation-methods/three-horizons)